Geodesic Coordinates for the Pressure Metric at the Fuchsian Locus: Proof of the main theorem: initial steps

 We first notice the following facts.

 \begin{enumerate} \item $\partial_{k}g_{ij}(\sigma)=0$.

 To see this, note that the pressure metric is a constant multiple of the Weil-Petersson metric on Teichm{\"u}ller space $\mathcal{T}(S)$.
-The Bers coordinates are geodesic (\cite{Some_remarks_on_TeichSpace}) for the Weil-Petersson metric imply for the pressure metric: $\partial_{k}g_{ij}(\sigma)=0$.
+Because the coordinates system in terms of quadratic differentials from the Hitchin reparametrization agrees with Bers coordinates through second order in the case of $\mathcal{T}(S)$ (\cite[Corollary 5.2, Corollary 5.4]{Mike_Harmonic}).
+The Bers coordinates are geodesic (\cite{Some_remarks_on_TeichSpace}) for the Weil-Petersson metric implies that for the pressure metric: $\partial_{k}g_{ij}(\sigma)=0$.

 \item $\partial_{j}g_{\alpha i}(\sigma)=0 \Longrightarrow \partial_{\alpha}g_{ij}(\sigma)=0$.